Undergraduate1. What kind of degree can I get in psychology at Baylor University?

 - About the faculty they will encounter in PSY and NSC, and learn about academic interests and research opportunities that are available.

-Also, you may set up an appointment with your advisor for career advice aimed specifically to your personal situation.
+In addition, you may set up an appointment with your advisor for career advice aimed specifically to your personal situation.

 Once you declare Psychology as your major, you must complete the requirements listed in your degree plan.
 You can obtain your degree plan in the Degree Plan Office located in Burleson Hall (710-2200).
 The degree plan is how the university determines if you have met the degree requirements and are eligible to graduate.
 You should use the degree plan to help you plan which courses you need when you register.